antronerds/r2-tutorials/docs/One_Gene_View.md

 ----------

-In adjustable settings many settings adapeted a two geneview can be applied directly from the onegene view adjustable settings menu.
+In adjustable settings many settings adapted a two geneview can be applied directly from the onegene view adjustable settings menu.
 To highlight / mark specific samples in the graph you can enter the R2 sample ID’s in the field 'samples to mark' from the ‘adjustable settings’ box or by double-clicking on a sample.
 Several marking options can be selected with the 'Mark method' that can be found in the 'More settings' tab (e.g: ‘epicenter’ and ‘arrow’).